 LOCAL COMPREHENSIVE PLAN CONSISTENCY: The stated transportation goals listed in the 2008 Garrett County Comprehensive Plan include the goal to 'preserve roadway capacity and improve safety' (p.
 6-1).
 The Plan also notes on p.
 6-4 an increase in volume of traffic in the southern portion of the County.
 Further on p.
 6-17 the Plan recommends the county 'coordinate with SHA to assess the feasibility of upgrading MD 495 to provide an alternative north-south route through the County...'
 In addition, supporting efforts to divert truck traffic away from Oakland's downtown will enhance Oakland's ability to improve pedestrian movement and promote a safer walkable environment.
-This project supports the Maryland Transportation Plan objective to 'provide secure transportation infrastructure, assets and operations for the safe movement of people and goods'.
+This project supports the Maryland Transportation Plan Safety and Security Goal, specifically the objective to 'provide secure transportation infrastructure, assets and operations for the safe movement of people and goods', as well as the Economic Prosperity Goal, specifically to 'improve the movement of freight and support growth in the flow of goods within and through Maryland.'